Welcoming jealousy and envy!

 The genius in jealousy

 Intimacy – and security in intimate relationships – is incredibly important to your health and well-being, so much so that you’ll actually feel physically threatened when you sense betrayal from your mate.
-This sense of threat can certainly be traced back to earlier times, when mate selection and retention ensured physical survival in harsh climates.
+This sense of threat can certainly be traced back to earlier eras, when mate selection and retention ensured physical survival in harsh climates.
 However, our intimate survival issues have not lessened in importance in the modern world, because each of us still faces present-day threats to our security and well-being.

 Even when you’re physically and financially comfortable, you still require intimacy and security in your relationships, because dependable mates still help to ensure your social and material well-being.
 Dependable mates still nurture and protect your children and your family, and they still provide intimacy, love, security, companionship, sexual communion, friendship, and protection.